aakarshrestha/compose-vertical-slider/README.md

 ```
 @Composable
 fun ComposeVerticalSlider(
+    state: ComposeVerticalSliderState,
+    progressValue: Int? = null,
+    enabled: Boolean = true,
     trackColor: Color = Color.LightGray,
     progressTrackColor: Color = Color.Green,
     onProgressChanged: (Int) -> Unit,
     onStopTrackingTouch: (Int) -> Unit
 )
 ```
+* @param state maintains the state of ComposeVerticalSlider.
+* @param progressValue current value of the Slider.
+It can be null or the value can be assigned to it.
+* @param enabled whether or not component is enabled and can we interacted with or not.
 * @param trackColor that can be set to a desired color.
 * @param progressTrackColor that can be set to a desired color.
 * @param onProgressChanged lambda that is invoked when the slider value changes when [MotionEvent.ACTION_MOVE] is triggered.